luanmuniz/universal-event-tracker/README.md

 // And, for using all trackers at the same time, just do it: const tracker = eventTracker(intercomTracker, gaTracker);
 tracker.createEvent('eventName', { /* some data */ });

+// Specific options for Google Analytics, but can be used for others: gaTracker.createEvent('eventName', { // eventName is "category"
+	action: 'click', // or another action
+	label: 'Product name',
+	value: 100
+});
 ```

 ## Scripts